What is Needed for Taxes When Selling a Home?

 - If you have more than one home, you can exclude the profit from your main residence.

 “I tell everybody to consult with their tax financial advisors because it depends on your estate planning needs, your age, where you’re at income-wise and investment-wise.
-It’s not really cut and dried,” says Chris Carter, a top real estate agent in Jackson County, Missouri, with nearly 30 years of experience.
+It’s not really cut and dried,” says Chris Carter, a top real estate agent in Jackson County, Missouri, with 30 years of experience.

 Q&A: More expert tips and insights about your home sale and taxes